Employee Email, Employee Newsletters

 Your industry plays a big role in determining the average CTR for your internal emails.

-Take for instance the average internal email click rate across retail businesses.
-According to our Email Benchmark Report, the number currently stands at 12%.
+For instance, the average internal email click rate across retail businesses.
+According to our Internal Email Benchmark Report for 2023, the number currently stands at 12%.
 Meanwhile, internal email click-through rates among companies in the automotive industry add up to just 4%.

 In addition, small-to-medium-sized business (SMB) communications tend to generate higher internal email CTR than companies with more employees.